AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/marking-it-done.md

 ---
 # Marking it Done {#marking-it-done}

-Mark an email program, event, or analytics card as Done to remove it from your stream.
+Mark an email program, event, or analytics card as [!UICONTROL Done] to remove it from your stream.
 There are two ways to do it.

 1. Tap the action menu.